Title

 Once they turn their attention toward America, England’s strategy differs sharply from the Spanish.
 Instead of in and out probes for gold and silver, the English set their sights on establishing permanent colonies on the continent, to work the land and carry on profitable trade over time.

-The development of Britain’s Royal Navy during Elizabeth’s reign assures Britain’s control over the sea lanes required for safe import and export of goods.
+The development of Britain’s dominant Royal Navy during Elizabeth’s time assures them of control over the sea lanes required for safe import and export of goods.

-The principal corporation during Elizabeth’s reign, The London Company, is granted Atlantic coast territory extending from the 34th (Cape Fear, North Carolina) to the 41st parallel (Long Island Sound).
+The principal corporation during Elizabeth’s reign is known as The London Company, which is granted Atlantic coast territory extending all the way from the 34th (Cape Fear, North Carolina) to the 41st parallel (Long Island Sound).
 This results in England’s first American settlement, the Roanoke Colony, set up by Sir Walter Raleigh in 1584 on lands he calls Virginia, in honor of the Virgin Queen.
-But when long delayed supply ships from England revisit the colony in 1590, all signs of the 110 settlers have vanished without a trace.
+But when long-delayed supply ships from England revisit the colony in 1590, all signs of the 110 settlers have vanished without a trace.

 The “Lost Colony of Roanoke” halts English colonization until King James I grants two pivotal and somewhat overlapping charters in 1606: